-- 2. The Board approved screening process, initiated by a home language survey, shall determine which students in Kindergarten to grade twelve, of those whose native language is other than English, must be tested to determine English language proficiency.
-The screening shall be conducted by a bilingual/ESL or other certified teacher and shall be designed to distinguish those students that are proficient English speakers and need no further testing. - 32.
-The district shall determine the English language proficiency of all Kindergarten to grade twelve students, who are not screened out, and whose native language is other than English, by administering the administration of a Department of Education approved English language proficiency test, assessing the level of reading in English, reviewing the previous academic performance of students, including their performance on as well as standardized tests in English, and reviewing the input of teaching staff members responsible for the educational program for ELLs the limited English proficient students.
-Students who do not meet the New Jersey Department of Education standard on a Department-approved language proficiency test and who have at least one other indicator shall be considered ELLs, are students of limited English proficiency.
-The district shall also use age-appropriate assessment methodologies to identify limited English proficient preschool ELLs students in order to determine their individual language development needs.
+- 18. "Sheltered English instruction" means an instructional approach used to make academic instruction in English understandable to ELLs.
+Sheltered English classes are taught by regular classroom teachers who have received training on strategies to make subjectarea content comprehensible for ELLs. - B. Identification of Eligible English Language Learners (ELLs) - 1.
+The Superintendent of Schools will designate a teaching staff member(s) who will determine the native language of each ELL at the time of enrollment of the student in the school district.
+The district will: - a.
+Maintain a census indicating all students identified whose native language is other than English; and - b.
+Develop a screening process, initiated by a home-language survey, to determine which students in Kindergarten to grade twelve, of those whose native language is other than English, must be tested to determine English language proficiency.
+The screening shall be conducted by a bilingual/ESL or other certified teacher, and shall be designed to distinguish students who are proficient English speakers and need no further testing. - 2.
+The district shall determine the English language proficiency of all Kindergarten to grade twelve students who are not screened out and whose native language is other than English, by administering a Department of Education-approved English language proficiency test, assessing the level of reading in English, reviewing the previous academic performance of students, including their performance on standardized tests in English, and reviewing the input of teaching staff members responsible for the educational program for ELLs.
+Students who do not meet the New Jersey Department of Education standard on a Department-approved language proficiency test and who have at least one other indicator shall be considered ELLs.
+The district shall also use ageappropriate methodologies to identify preschool ELLs to determine their individual language development needs.